wpify/model/README.md

 * `Attributes\Meta` - defines a meta field.
 * `Attributes\OrderItemsRelation` - retrieves order items.
 * `Attributes\PostTermsRelation` - retrieves related terms by post ID.
 This attribute also persists the post-term relation.
+* `Attributes\PostTermRelation` - retrieves related term by post ID.
+This attribute also persists the post-term relation.
+Beware, that if the post has more than one term, only the first one will be returned or persisted.
 * `Attributes\SourceObject` - defines a value in a source object for the model (e.g. WP_Post property).
 * `Attributes\TermPostsRelation` - retrieves related posts of term (for term models only).